 Original Approval Date: May 13, 2003

-Date of Most Recent Review/Revision: November 20, 2007 (editorial)
+Date of Most Recent Review/Revision: January 9, 2020

-Office of Accountability: Vice-President: Academic
+Office of Accountability: Vice-President: Research

 Administrative Responsibility: Office of Research Services